“You’re only as young as your spine is flexible.”

 For me the main issue has been muscle overuse and very poor posture.
 So here are a few ways to help reduce back discomfort and lead you on the road to success.

-- Don’t sleep on your stomach!– It pains me to say I had been sleeping on my stomach for years and didn’t realize the damage I was causing.
+Avoid Sleeping on your stomach!
+It pains me to say I had been sleeping on my stomach for years and didn’t realize the damage I was causing.
 This is the least recommended position for back pain.
 Sleeping on your side without curling your legs too much and with a pillow between your knees, or on your back is much better support for your spine.

 Thank you for reading!
 Namaste.